pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --pull-max-cnt general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--pull-max-cnt`` general option is an integer passed to the WBEM server with the open and pull operation requests.
+The argument value of the ``--pull-max-cnt`` general option is an integer passed to the WBEM server with the open and pull operation requests.
 This integer, ``MaxObjectCount`` tells the server the maximum number of objects to be returned for each pull request if pull operations are used.
 This must